 |Course Number||Course Title||Credits||Prerequisite|

-Students are considered proficient in meeting their general education math requirement if they have one of the following: (1) an ACT MATH score of 23 or higher; (2) an SAT MATH score of 540 or higher; (3) accepted transfer credits for another college-level math course which is directly equivalent to a UNO math course equal to or higher than intermediate algebra; (4) accepted transfer credits for another college-level math course determined to be higher than intermediate algebra but is not a direct equivalent to a specific UNO math course.
+Students are considered proficient in meeting their general education math requirement if they have one of the following: (1) an ACT MATH score of 23 or higher; (2) an SAT MATH score of 540 or higher or SAT2016 of 570 or higher; (3) accepted transfer credits for another college-level math course which is directly equivalent to a UNO math course equal to or higher than MATH 1220 College Algebra; (4) accepted transfer credits for another college-level math course determined to be higher than MATH 1220 College Algebra but is not a direct equivalent to a specific UNO math course.

-The Math Placement Exam or Compass Exam into MATH 1320 or higher does not equal proficiency of MATH 1310.
+The Math Placement Exam or Accuplacer Exam into MATH 1320 or higher does not equal proficiency of MATH 1310 or MATH 1220.

 Our Campus.
 Otherwise Known as Omaha.